getgud-io/cpp-getgud-sdk/README.md

 ## What Does The SDK Allows You to Do

-- Send live Game data (In-match Actions, In-match Reports, In-match Chat messages)
+- Send live Game data to Getgud's cloud (In-match Actions, In-match Reports, In-match Chat messages)
 - Send Reports about historical matches
-- Send or update player information
+- Send or update your player information to Getgud